 Monitor calibration means everything, and nothing, when it comes to the web.
 Let’s face it, 99.9% of people who browse the internet are doing so on uncalibrated screens.
-So you can’t possibly expect many people to see the exact color in your images that you would like them to see.
+So you can’t possibly expect many people to see the exact colour in your images that you would like them to see.
 Don’t lose any sleep over it – there’s nothing you can do.
-Just be reassured by the knowledge that Mr and Mrs Public don’t know much about color – they just like looking at your photos.
+Just be reassured by the knowledge that Mr and Mrs Public don’t know much about colour – they just like looking at your photos.

 So does this mean that monitor calibration is pointless when preparing web images?
 Of course not.
-It’s still vitally important that you edit your images on an accurate screen, and post them on the web in the sRGB color space. sRGB is the standard to which most monitor manufacturers loosely adhere, so it gives your images the best chance of acceptable reproduction.
+It’s still vitally important that you edit your images on an accurate screen, and post them on the web in the sRGB colour space. sRGB is the standard to which most monitor manufacturers loosely adhere, so it gives your images the best chance of acceptable reproduction.
 Once again – I can’t guarantee that calibration will give perfect results on the world wide web, but I can guarantee that non-calibration will give worse results.

 The technical aspects of calibration